Dakshina Kannada: Education and research

 In Dakshina Kannada, primary and secondary education have reached every section of the society.
-Some of them are St Agnes CBSE school, St Theresa ICSE School and St Aloysius School, Vivekananda collage, A host of educational institutes offering courses in Medicine, Engineering, Pharmacy, Nursing, Hotel and Catering, Law and Management are in this district.
+Some of them are St Agnes CBSE school, St Theresa ICSE School and St Aloysius School, Vivekananda college, A host of educational institutes offering courses in Medicine, Engineering, Pharmacy, Nursing, Hotel and Catering, Law and Management are in this district.

 Dakshina Kannada is home to the National Institute of Technology Karnataka (NITK) Surathkal, one of India's top engineering colleges.
 The College of Fisheries is located at Yekkur near Kankanady.
-Mangalore University is a public university in Konaje near Mangalore.
+Mangalore University is a public university in Konaje near Mangaluru.
 It has jurisdiction over the districts of Dakshina Kannada, Udupi and Kodagu.

 The district is home to research institutes such as the Directorate of Cashew Research at Puttur.
 The Central Plantation Crops Research Institute is in Vitla in the Bantwal taluk.The engineering colleges in the district include St. Joseph Engineering College, KVG College of Engineering, Mangalore Institute of Technology & Engineering, Canara Engineering College, P A College of Engineering, Srinivas Institute of Technology, Srinivas School of Engineering, Vivekananda College of Engineering & Technology, Shree Devi Institute of Technology, Alvas Institute of Engineering & Technology, Karavali Institute of Technology, Sahyadri College of Engineering and Management, Yenepoya Institute of Technology, A J Institute of Engineering and Technology, SDM Institute of Technology, Bearys Institute of Technology and Prasanna College of Engineering & Technology.

-The medical colleges in the district include A J Institute of Medical Science, Father Muller Medical College, KS Hegde Medical Academy, Kasturba Medical College, Srinivas Institute of Medical Sciences and Research Centre, Yenepoya Medical College & Research Institute and KVG Medical College.
+The medical colleges in the district include A J Institute of Medical Science, Father Muller Medical College, KS Hegde Medical Academy, Kasturba Medical College, Srinivas Institute of Medical Sciences and Research Centre, Yenepoya Medical College & Research Institute, G R Medical College and KVG Medical College.
 Manipal College of Dental Sciences Mangalore, A B Shetty Memorial Institute of Dental Sciences, A J Institute of Dental Sciences, Yenepoya Dental College & Research Institute and Srinivas Institute of Dental Sciences are some of the dental colleges.
+The District is also home to Edward & Cynthia Institute of Public Health, which is the only specialized institute for public health academics, training and research in the district.